jpicasso/facenodes/README.md

 ```
 cloud_sql_proxy -instances=facenodes:us-central1:facenodesdb=tcp:5431
 ```
+This will create the connection to the GCP proxy.
+You need to use gcloud config list and gcloud auth login to authenticate your computer before running the above code.

-In a separate window, you can access the database with:
+In a separate window, you can access the database with the below code (in CLI press cmmd+shft+d to open new CLI window).
+This will give you authentication for the database once the proxy has already been authenticated.

 ```
 psql "postgres://<user>:<password>@<host>:<port>/<dbname>?sslmode=disable"